TEAS English & Language Usage Study Guide

 To help you know how to better prepare for this important subtest, we will go over what each of these question categories contain and how you can approach each of them as you take the test.

 We’ve all encountered vocabulary words at some point during our education.
 Because of this, we’re sure you can accurately pinpoint exactly what this section entails: being able to recognize words and define them accurately.
 How you will conclude the right definitions will vary from question to question.
-Sometimes you will have to rely on your knowledge of root words, prefixes, and suffixes in order to figure out a definition.
-Other times, you will have to discern the definition based on how the word is used within the work.
-Regardless, the format of these questions is a bit different from what you may have come to expect from your standard vocabulary question.
-This question category is the smallest on this particular subtest, at only six questions in length.
+The 10 questions in this category test your ability to do the following:

 So how can you prepare?
 First, you must recognize and comprehend that memorization is not the objective for this category.
 Simply cramming a list of words into your head won’t ensure your success.
 Instead, you will have to read critically to come to the best possible answer.
 While some outside knowledge of vocabulary will help, especially in the realm of using root words to figure out a definition, there are other ways you can prepare that will prove just as useful.
 You’ll want to be sure to brush up on your critical reading skills, particularly when it comes to analyzing the definitions of words.

-What Is the Best Way to Approach the English and Language Usage Section?
+What is the best way to approach the English & Language Usage section?

 Finally, we encourage you to read as much as possible prior to your testing date.
 Read frequently, and read a wide variety of materials.
 This will expose you to a large amount of vocabulary and structural elements, which you can evaluate as you read.
 You can combine your reading with other resources, such as those on our website.
-Through us you’ll have access to an ATI TEAS 6 English and Language Usage study guide, practice test, and flashcards—all for the sake of helping your studying be as thorough as possible.
+Through us, you’ll have access to an ATI TEAS 7 English & Language Usage study guide, practice test, and flashcards—all for the sake of helping your studying be as thorough as possible.

 We at Mometrix Test Preparation understand the importance of this exam to your nursing education and career.
 This is why we strive to offer you the best and most comprehensive resources possible.
 As the TEAS grows and changes, you can expect us to keep you up to date on how you can prepare and knock the exam out of the park.